nembrinj/protofablab/topics/03_containerization/README.md

 Our logic is that autowlan was intended as a tutorial and has very little development behind it.
 On the other hand PiHole has been downloaded more than 500 million times and is one of the most known containers.
+Also 5 years have passed since 2017, so we expect there to be far less vulnerabilities in general.

 ### Running Clair